 "They're Dropping Like Flies"

 The Narrow Alley.
 Skid row.
 Just after midnight.
 Do you remember how Winston Churchill said of Russia: “It is a riddle wrapped in a mystery inside an enigma?”
 Well, he was wrong.
 He wasn’t talking about Russia.
 He was talking about China.
 Or more specifically, about Chinatown.
 Every city seems to have one and even after more than a hundred years, nobody can figure them out.
-Normally, that wouldn’t be a problem, except that where there’s a Chinatown, there are Chinese street gangs.
+Normally that wouldn’t be a problem, except that where there’s a Chinatown, there are Chinese street gangs.
 And since we’ve got a tiny little Chinatown just up the street from Central Station, we’ve got Chinese street gangs in the division.
 And since we’re the police, guess who has to deal with them?
 Bingo!
 Now, we usually wouldn’t have much to do with them on Midwatch.
 The division almost never gets a call for service up there, and when we make an arrest or investigate a crime, almost no one is willing to talk to the police.
+That’s par for the course in a Chinatown, or so I’ve heard.
 It sucks, but by and large, it means that it’s not really our problem.
 You can’t help people who steadfastly refuse your help.
 But now that some of the Chinese gangs are involved in the heroin trade – or should I say heroin spiked with Fentanyl? – and that shit is killing our junkies left and right, it’s a massive police problem and we all have to deal with it.
 It’s either that, or we deal with the dead bodies that are presently littering these alleys.
 We’ve been dealing with those for a couple of weeks already; a little over a month now, I believe.
 I think it’s time we took a more proactive approach.
 I suggested nuking Chinatown and the whole damned lot of those shithead gangbangers, but I’m told that was a little extreme.
-Hey, you scrape up a dozen dead junkies in three weeks and then you can tell me it’s a little extreme.
+Hey, you try scraping up a dozen dead junkies in three weeks and then you can tell me it’s a little extreme.
 Trust me, they’re dropping like flies all over the sector.

 Rather like our friend here: John Doe number whatever-the-fuck.
 He’s the third one we’ve found in two days and we weren’t even looking for them.
 Mister Doe here is DRT: Dead Right There, in case you’ve forgotten.
 That’s cop-speak for when a junkie shoots up with a concoction so lethal that they literally die before they can get the needle out of their arm.
 This guy’s still got his stuck in the vein.
 That hypo is so filthy that if the Fentanyl didn’t kill him, the resulting staph infection almost certainly would have.
 I don’t know who he is.
 So far, none of us have been able to identify him.
 I’m pretty sure I’ve seen him around, but I guess I never paid two seconds’ attention to him.
 Now he’s got my undivided attention.
 It’s a hell of a way to get it, though.
 He could’ve given up the asshole who sold him the poisoned dope instead of shooting it into his arm.
 Then he’d be alive and he’d also have my gratitude.
 But now he’s dead and he’s pretty much just an annoyance.
 He’s got my attention until the coroner arrives to cart his dead body away.
 After that, I’ll probably forget about him.
 So will everyone else.